 I will tell you no, but we saw tons of kids with their parents.
 It boils down to what you are willing to let them see based on their age.
 I would not take my twelve-year-old nephew, but that’s me.
 Why?
 Well, outside of the drunkenness, there’s plenty of T&A, vomit, and an undeniable smell of sensimilla.

 Fortunately, there is a children’s Gasparilla Fest that is a ‘family-friendly’ event.
-Unlike other Parade of Pirates, alcoholic beverages are not allowed along the parade route.
+Unlike other Parades of Pirates, alcoholic beverages are not allowed along the parade route.

 How Long Does Gasparilla Last?

-The Parade of Pirates is a day event; however, events leading up to and after the event.
+The Parade of Pirates is a day event, leading up to and after the event.

 Do You Need Tickets For Gasparilla Tampa?